pac4j/play-pac4j/README.md

 | 2.5          | 1.8           | [2.2.x](https://github.com/pac4j/play-pac4j/tree/2.2.x)
 | 2.4          | 1.9           | 2.3.x

-**Main concepts:**
+**Main concepts and components:**

 1) A [**client**](https://github.com/pac4j/pac4j/wiki/Clients) represents an authentication mechanism (CAS, OAuth, SAML, OpenID Connect, LDAP, JWT...)
 It performs the login process and returns a user profile.
 An indirect client is for UI authentication while a direct client is for web services authentication

 2) An [**authorizer**](https://github.com/pac4j/pac4j/wiki/Authorizers) is meant to check authorizations on the authenticated user profile(s) (role / permission, ...) or on the current web context (IP check, CSRF...)

+3) A [**config**](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/config/Config.java) defines the security configuration via clients and authorizers

-3) The `Secure` annotation / function or the `SecurityFilter` protects an url by checking that the user is authenticated and that the authorizations are checked, according to the clients and authorizers configuration.
+5) The `Secure` annotation / function or the `SecurityFilter` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
 If the user is not authenticated, it performs authentication for direct clients or starts the login process for indirect clients

-4) The `CallbackController` finishes the login process for an indirect client.
+6) The `CallbackController` finishes the login process for an indirect client

+7) The `ApplicationLogoutController` logs out the user from the application.

 Just follow these easy steps to secure your Play 2 web application: